jcbain/gradient_dissents/content/blog/presidential-collector-curves.md

 draft: false
 ---

 Confession 1: I'm less of a person this week.
 I had my appendix removed on Tuesday.
 It was my first surgical experience where I was anesthetized, which scared the hell out of me.
-Turns out that the doctor tells you to take some breathes and the next thing you know you are being woken up by a man named Nate who should really be more interested in your inebriated, albeit transcendental, commentary.
+Turns out that the doctor tells you to take some breaths and the next thing you know you are being woken up by a man named Nate who should really be more interested in your inebriated, albeit transcendental, commentary.
 10 for 10 in terms of experiences you weren't expecting in a week.

 Confession 2: I've peddled myself as an `R` user, which I am, and `R` will always be my first programming language.
 It was my gateway to my computational and data science career, but I'm also a `python` user.
 I know, you can use both, and I frequently do, but I may program a tiny bit more in `python` than I do in `R`.
 Probably because of `pandas`, `numpy` and more recently `tensorflow`.
 But this post isn't one of those stupid, click-baity, `python` vs. `R` rants; instead, it is about a common workflow of mine in which I use both together.